This post may contain affiliate links. Please read my disclosure policy.

 A collection of my favourite swordfish recipes using all parts of the fish.

-Swordfish is an endanger species, so when a swordfish is killed the meat must be used to its full.
+Swordfish is an endangered species, so when a swordfish is killed the meat must be used to its full.

 I wrote an article last year on how to recognize if a swordfish is fresh, now I want to show you how each part of the fish can be cooked.